minio/docs/source/console/minio-console.rst

 embedded Console update.

-You can select an explicit static port by passing the :mc-cmd-option:`minio server console-address` commandline option when starting each MinIO Server in the deployment.
+You can select an explicit static port by passing the :mc-cmd:`minio server --console-address` commandline option when starting each MinIO Server in the deployment.

 For example, the following command starts a distributed MinIO deployment using